Uprising Tour

 Two days prior to the Pittsburgh show, after playing two shows at the Madison Square Garden, Marley collapsed in Central Park while jogging, and was told to immediately cancel the U.S. leg of the tour, but he instead flew to Pittsburgh to perform one final performance.
-He was rumoured to go out on stage to say "Hi" to fans with Stevie Wonder during his performance of Master Blaster but this is not true.
 Marley went to a few treatment clinics in the United States, Boston, New York and Miami (maybe Mexico).
 Each place gave him only a month to live.
 Marley then left for West Germany to receive cancer treatment which eventually was not successful but prolonged his life 6 months more than any medical clinic in the United States predicted, as Marley died in May 1981.

-The concert in Dortmund on 13 June has been broadcast in the 1990s by German TV station WDR in their Rockpalast concert series.
+The concert in Dortmund on 13 June was broadcast in the 1990s by German TV station WDR in their Rockpalast concert series.
 Numerous other performances from the Uprising Tour have also been taped on video.
 On 27 June, Marley performed in front of 120,000 people in the sold-out San Siro stadium in Milan.
 While on tour Marley performed for the first time in Switzerland, Italy, Ireland and Scotland.